McJtyMods/Hazardous/docs/datapack.md

   "hazardType": "example:zombie_touch",
   "association": {
     "type": "entity_type",
-    "entityType": "minecraft:zombie"
+    "entityType": "minecraft:zombie",
+    "maxDistance": 16.0
   }
 }

+- Hazard from nearby uranium ore blocks (point type):

+{
+  "hazardType": "example:uranium_point",
+  "association": {
+    "type": "block",
+    "block": "example:uranium_ore",
+    "maxDistance": 12.0
+  }
+}

 ## 3) EffectEntry JSON
 An EffectEntry defines a rule: when to trigger (Trigger) and what to do (Action).
-These can be embedded in HazardType.effects or registered separately as data/example/hazardous/effectentries/*.json.
+These are registered separately as data/<namespace>/hazardous/effectentries/*.json and referenced by HazardType.effects.

 Codec: mcjty.hazardous.data.objects.EffectEntry.CODEC